scottTomaszewski/curse-of-strahd/docs/Non-Player Characters/Ireena Kolyanovich.md

 ### Strahd Makes Moves

 - [[Strahd von Zarovich]] has affection for Ireena according to [[Ismark Kolyanovich]]; and the village knows
-- Happened "recently"
-- Strahd bit her twice (time unknown)
+- Strahd bit her twice "recently"
 	- She is not showing signs of change, we know there are other parts of the ritual that need to take place in order to complete the transformation
 	- She is unsure why she was bitten
 	- Ireena described Strahd's eyes as "hypnotic"